-The East-West BRT is a $50 million, 9-mile route connecting downtown Milwaukee’s 84,000 employees with the Milwaukee Regional Medical Center’s 1.5 million annual visitors and 6,000+ employees.
-The route will enhance transit access along the region’s most vital, most traveled, and most congested east-west corridor, and will play a critical role in advancing the region’s multimodal transportation system in a cost-effective manner that will support economic development.
+The East-West BRT, also known as Connect 1 BRT, is a $50 million, 9-mile route connecting downtown Milwaukee’s 84,000 employees with the Milwaukee Regional Medical Center’s 1.5 million annual visitors and 6,000+ employees.
+The route is enhancing transit access along the region’s most vital, most traveled, and most congested east-west corridor, and is now playing a critical role in advancing the region’s multimodal transportation system in a cost-effective manner that will support economic development.

 Since 2015, HNTB has worked on the Feasibility Study, Preliminary and Final Design, and Construction Management.

 During the project’s design phase, HNTB helped to refine the LPA from the feasibility study and take the project through final design.
-HNTB continued to lead the public outreach efforts for this phase and led the traffic analysis and signal designs.
+The firm continued to lead the public outreach efforts for this phase and led the traffic analysis and signal designs.
 HNTB coordinated with FTA and assisted in preparation of the FTA’s Small Starts submission.